kevinburke/telapi-python/docs/upgrade-guide.rst

 Making API Requests
 ====================

-:class:`telapi.Account` has been moved to :class:`telapi.rest.TelapiRestClient`.
+:class:`telapi_helper.Account` has been moved to :class:`telapi_helper.rest.TelapiRestClient`.
 The rest client offers a greatly improved API; however, the old :meth:`request` method still exists (in a deprecated state).
 We suggest you migrate your code to use the new API.

 Here is how you would place an outgoing call with the older version.